 Your doctor may recommend that you make lifestyle modifications to help with the symptoms of a pinched nerve in your lower back.
 Some of these treatments may help in your management plan.

-- Rest.
+- Activity modification.
 You may find that certain seated positions or activities that cause you to twist or lift make your pinched nerve worse.
-Your doctor may recommend bed rest for a day or two or avoidance of activities for a period of time to alleviate symptoms.
+Your doctor may recommend you avoid these activities for a period of time to alleviate symptoms.

 - Sleeping position modifications.
 Your sleeping position may aggravate the symptoms of your nerve pain.
 Discuss the best sleeping position for the pain with your doctor and determine how to practice proper sleeping habits.
 This may include adjusting your sleeping position or sleeping with a pillow between your legs.

 When the baseline treatments for a pinched nerve don’t offer relief, your doctor may recommend more aggressive strategies for treatment.

 Your doctor may recommend an injectable steroid if your symptoms persist.
 You can treat severe pain by receiving an epidural injection of steroids in your doctor’s office or under fluoroscopy in an X-ray department.
 This can relieve swelling and other symptoms in the affected area.

 The last resort for treating a pinched nerve in your lower back is to undergo surgery.
 There are many surgical methods, and your doctor will recommend a procedure that will target the cause of the condition.

 For example, a herniated disc in your lower back may be treated with a microdiscectomy.
 This procedure involves a small incision in your back.